jaceai/sojourner/README.md

 # sojourner
-Comma-separated values (.csv) files of media that I consume in my free time
+Here are comma-separated values (.csv) files of various media that I consume in my free time.